obonaventure/cnp3/book/network/principles.rst

    Label forwarding tables in a network using virtual circuits

-The virtual circuit organisation has been mainly used in public networks, starting from X.25 and then Frame elay and Asynchronous Transfert Mode (ATM) network.
+The virtual circuit organisation has been mainly used in public networks, starting from X.25 and then Frame Relay and Asynchronous Transfer Mode (ATM) network.

 Both the datagram and virtual circuit organisations have advantages and drawbacks.
 The main advantage of the datagram organisation is that hosts can easily send packets to any number of destinations while the virtual circuit organisation requires the establishment of a virtual circuit before the transmission of a data packet.
 This solution can be costly for hosts that exchange small amounts of data.
 On the other hand, the main advantage of the virtual circuit organisation is that the forwarding algorithm used by routers is simpler than when using the datagram organisation.
 Furthermore, the utilisation of virtual circuits may allow the load to be better spread through the network thanks to the utilisation of multiple virtual circuits.
-The MultiProtocol Label Switching (MPLS) technique that we discuss in chapter ??? can be considered as a good compromise between datagram and virtual circuits.
+The MultiProtocol Label Switching (MPLS) technique that we will discuss in another revision of this book can be considered as a good compromise between datagram and virtual circuits.
 MPLS uses virtual circuits between routers, but does not extend them to the endhosts.
+Additional information about MPLS may be found in [ML2011]_.

 .. maybe add more information